Breast Reduction in Fredericksburg, VA

-Essentially, a breast reduction is simply a breast lift in which a portion of each breast is removed in addition to the skin excision.
+Reduction mammoplasty is a surgical procedure where a portion of each breast is removed in addition to the removal of excess skin and fat.
 The amount of actual breast tissue removed is determined by the initial size of the breasts and the desired final size requested by the patient.
-The result is smaller, more perky breasts.
+Once the excess tissue, fat, and skin is removed, the result is smaller, perkier breasts.

 - Relief of chronic back pain